AdarshRazor/Interview_Prep/ReactJS/readme.md

 ## Components

-building blocks, visible parts, button, inpouts, use as mnay times as u want.
+building blocks, visible parts, buttons, inputs, use as many times as u want.

-every component is a function which return markup. they return JSX
+every component is a function that returns markup. they return JSX

 unlike html (static content), React is Dynamic.

 display data using {...}

-JS Function return only one thing, that why we need to wrap up everything in one div or empty compoenent
+JS Function returns only one thing, that why we need to wrap up everything in one div or empty compoenent

 ## Props